xguse/movingthelamppost/blog/html/_sources/2013/07/12/installing_pyqt____because_it_s_too_good_for_pip_or_easy_install_.txt

 .. warning::

-    ``PyQt`` is a **big** package and a lot of compile/linking has to be done so be prepared to go get a cup of coffee or tea or scotch or whatever!
+    ``PyQt`` is a **big** package and a lot of compile/linking has to be done so be prepared to go get a cup of coffee or tea or something!

 Testing your install